 This is most useful in highlighting important elements on a website, as it provides the strongest contrast of colors.
 It combines colors that are positioned exactly opposite to each other in the color wheel.

 The triadic color scheme combines three colors that are equally apart from each other on the color wheel.
 When you connect all three colors, it creates a triangular shape.
 Use this scheme to create an aesthetically pleasing website.

 Now, the question that arises is how to choose the right colors for your website.
 Before picking colors, you need to consider some of the key factors:

 - What your app or website or brand represents?

-For example, if your brand or website is based on Makeup and Hygiene product; white, lavender, pink etc should be your first choice if it is Govt. agencies or NGOs; blue and green may be ideal.
-So, firstly focus on what your brand stands for?
+For example, if your brand or website is based on Makeup and Hygiene products; white, lavender, pink, etc should be your first choice if it is Govt. agencies or NGOs; blue and green may be ideal.
+So, firstly focus on what your brand stands for.

 - What is your target audience?

 It’s important to think about who will be using the website and what they expect.
 The colors for feminine products would likely be different from the colors for kids or males.

 - Does your brand already have the main color?